cappyLiam/Software-Engineering-Feb-2026/README.md

+   Our online learning support platform, built to advance SDG 4 (Quality Education), tackles procrastination, accountability gaps, and academic challenges head on.
+By connecting students with study buddies, adding nudges, and gamifying progress, it keeps learners motivated and engaged.
+The project can be developed within four weeks.

 ---

-## Core Product Pitch (Your Week 1 Vision)
+## Core Product Pitch

-Problem: Students procrastinate/isolate, fall behind (your group’s insight).

-For: High school/university strugglers needing motivation/peers.

-Solution: App matches “study buddies” by subject/schedule, daily check-ins, shared goals—builds habits + support.
+   Students often procrastinate or feel isolated, which makes them fall behind.
+The app is for high school and university students who need motivation and peer support.
+It matches study buddies by subject and schedule.
+Daily check-ins and shared goals help build good habits and support.

-SDG 4 Win: Inclusive tools for lifelong learning/access, especially underserved.
+This supports SDG 4 by giving inclusive tools for lifelong learning, especially for underserved students.

 ---